dbzhang800/QtOpenCV/README.md

 cv::imwrite()

-Only 8-bit (or16-bit unsigned(CV_16U) in case of PNG,JPEG
+Only 8-bit (or 16-bit unsigned(CV_16U) in case of PNG,JPEG
-2000,and TIFF) single-channel or 3-channel(with‘BGR’channelorder)images can be saved using this function.
+2000,and TIFF) single-channel or 3-channel(with‘BGR’channel order) images can be saved using this function.

 cv::imread()